11 July 2019

 The JCT contract also allows parties to name the adjudicator and to select a nominating body in the Contract Particulars.
 Where no adjudicator nominating body is specified then parties will have to choose one of the bodies listed in the JCT - the list does not include TeCSA.

-So to ensure that the mechanism is included in your contract you need to ensure that the adjudicator is to be nominated by TeCSA.
+To ensure that the mechanism is included in your contract you need to ensure that the adjudicator is to be nominated by TeCSA.

+Adjudicators appointed under the fee cap scheme will be nominated from a specific panel of TeCSA’s adjudicators.
 This represents good news for would-be adjudicators, as this may be a way to get some adjudication experience in circumstances where more experienced adjudicators perhaps do not want to be part of the scheme.
 Adjudicators that want to get involved should therefore ensure that they put their names on the list.